Australia vows to clean up financial sector after landmark misconduct inquiry

 “Banks are determined to learn the lessons, to fix the problems and to make it right,” she said.

-Reporting by Jonathan Barrett and Swati Pandey; Additional reporting by Byron Kaye, Paulina Duran and Tom Westbrook; Editing by Stephen Coates
+Reporting by Jonathan Barrett and Swati Pandey; Additional reporting by Byron Kaye, Paulina Duran, Tom Westbrook and Colin Packham; Editing by Stephen Coates and Muralikumar Anantharaman